 CYCLE SPROG REVIEWED BIKE

 If you’re looking for a quality balance bike that has an air of exclusivity around it then look no further than the brand new Hornit AIRO.
-It has just been launched in time for Christmas 2020 so really is the new kid on the balance bike block.
+It was launched in time for Christmas 2020 so really is the new kid on the balance bike block.
 Hornit already make a great range of kids cycle helmets in some really fun designs (unicorns, icecreams, sloths – check ’em out if you have a reluctant helmet wearer!) and are now turning their attention to two wheels.

 The thing that really stands out is just how light it is for a balance bike that has “proper” pneumatic tyres (hence the name “AIRO”).
 Weighing in at just 2.95kg this is quite a feat of balance bike design.
 They’ve even managed to include a footplate for your child to rest their feet on as they gain confidence and start moving at speed – but you don’t get brakes.

 The frame design of the Hornit AIRO allows a lot of variation in the height of the seat post, meaning it is suitable for children with an inside leg between 30cm and 54cm.
 This could equate to between 1.5 years and 5 years depending how tall / small your child is.
 The AIRO’s comes in four colour options – white, red, yellow and pink.
 Hornit are so confident in the quality of this balance bike they’re giving it a lifetime warranty which can be registered on-line for free.

 If you want to know more about our thoughts you can read our first impressions review of the Hornit AIRO balance bike here.